EncoreTechnologies/blog/content/blog/2020/05/citrix-policy-migration.md

 # Import
+In order to complete the import we will utilize the `Import-Policy` command which is included in the `ImportPolicy.psm1` module.
+However, before we run it we need to fix two issues.
+First, it is still using the depreciated `[System.Reflection.Assembly]::LoadWithPartialName` method to load the plugin.
+We will use the simpler and more modern `Add-PSSnapin` cmdlet.
+Second, Citrix has changed their group policy snapin name from `Citrix.GroupPolicy.PowerShellProvider` to `Citrix.Common.GroupPolicy`.
+Since `Citrix.Common.GroupPolicy` is included by default in the install, we will add a simple check to see if it is loaded, if not we will load all installed Citrix Snapins.
+It could be a bit more refined, but this works for our purposes.

 1. On the 7.xx delivery controller, ensure the Citrix Group Policy Management and Powershell snappins are installed.
 2. Extract `ImportFMA.zip` to `C:\temp\ImportFMA`
 3. Right click on the `ImportPolicy.psm1` file, select edit and remove or comment out the below